aoneahsan/capacitor-biometric-auth/docs/platform-guides/web.md

   // - MacBook Pro with Touch Bar
   // - MacBook Air with Touch ID
   // - Magic Keyboard with Touch ID

   await BiometricAuth.authenticate({
-    reason: 'Use Touch ID to sign in'
+    reason: 'Use Touch ID to sign in',
   });
 }
 ```